open-city/chicago-river-sewage/README.md

-# Is there shit in the Chicago River?
+# Is there sewage in the Chicago River?

 Scrapes data from the [Metropolitan Water Reclamation District of Greater Chicago](http://www.mwrd.org/irj/portal/anonymous?NavigationTarget=navurl://54454aed0504d716cb64a988dcec8478) on Combined Sewer Overflows